Syycoker/Automatic-Trade-Bot/README.md

 # Newest Update: Slowing down all "analysis threads" to '10' seconds.
-Binance's API system will ban your IP for 5 minutes when you make too many calls because the "v1/exchangeInfo" endpoint weight has increased by '1', sleeping the thread to 1 second will still be fine.
+Binance's API system will ban your IP for 5 minutes when you make too many calls because the "v1/exchangeInfo" endpoint weight has increased by '1', sleeping the threads to 1 second will still be fine.

 ## Fractional Trade Bot
 To use the application, initially run the application and you should recieve an error stating "no user authentication file found".